By Naddya Wagner

 At the Serdica ruins, you’ll see examples of great religious diversity, with houses of worship of several religions.
 The Eastern Orthodox St. Nedelya Cathedral is at one end of the excavation site and the Banya Bashi Mosque at the other.
 The Sofia Synagogue and the modern building of the St. Joseph Catholic Church are a block away.

-Don’t miss the opportunity to fill a bottle with hot mineral water at one of the fountains outside – they’re especially made for this purpose.
+Don’t miss the opportunity to fill a bottle with hot mineral water at one of the fountains outside – they’re specially made for this purpose.

-If you’re tired of sightseeing and want some shopping that is good value for money, you’ll find clothes, shoes and souvenirs in Pirotska Street, starting just across from the mosque.
+If you’re tired of sightseeing and want some shopping that is good value for money, you’ll find clothes, shoes, and souvenirs on Pirotska Street, starting just across from the mosque.
 For a stroll and a coffee break or lunch, head to the pedestrian section of Vitosha Boulevard.
 Just skip the shops there, as prices are inflated.

 For an intriguing look at Sofia’s recent past, try this walking tour of Communist Sofia.

 Bulgaria’s other cities